shreyasgune/kubernetes-deployment/README.md

 ## Initial Steps
 - Create a Google Cloud Account at `https://cloud.google.com/`
 - Install the GCP SDK from here `https://cloud.google.com/sdk/`
 - Make sure `gcloud` works on your system.
-If it does not, add his to your `.bash_profile`
+If it does not, add this to your `.bash_profile`
 ```
 export GPATH=/Users/<yourlocation>/google-cloud-sdk/bin
 export PATH=$PATH:$GPATH